PhD Title: The Overwintering biology and pollination behaviour of native and non-native bumblebees

 Research group: Arthropod Ecophysiology lab group.

-Emily is now a 2nd year PhD student, (BBSRC-funded), under the supervision of Prof. Jeff Bale and Dr. Scott Hayward.
-She is investigating the overwintering biology and pollination behaviour of two bumblebee subspecies; the first native to the UK (Bombus terrestis audax) and the second native to South Eastern Europe (Bombus terrestris dalmatinus).
+Emily is now a final year PhD student, (BBSRC-funded), under the supervision of Prof. Jeffrey S. Bale and Dr. Scott A.L.
+Hayward.
+She is investigating the overwintering biology of two bumblebee subspecies; the first native to the UK (Bombus terrestris audax) and the second native to South Eastern Europe (Bombus terrestris dalmatinus)

-Hughes, G.E., Owen, E., Sterk, G. and Bale, J. S. Thermal activity thresholds of the parasitic wasp Lysiphlebus testaceipes and its aphid prey: implications for the efficacy of biological control.
-Physiological Entomology.
-35(4), 373-378.
+Hughes, G.E., Owen, E.L., Sterk, G. and Bale, J. S. (2010) Thermal activity thresholds of the parasitic wasp Lysiphlebus testaceipes and its aphid prey: implications for the efficacy of biological control.
+Physiological Entomology 35: 373-378.